EPISODE 23 | Guest: Debbie DeWitt, marketing communications manager for Visix

 Debbie DeWitt: Yeah, exactly.
 Take something that was a still message and turn it into a short video, like a ten-second video.

 Derek DeWitt: Or just like an animated background or a cinemagraph or what have you.

 Debbie DeWitt: I mean, the point is, maintaining momentum, content’s kind of the number one thing.
 Because as you said, people in the back office need to be happy, you need to have policies, you need to have training.
 But for your audience, those screens need momentum.
 It needs to remain dynamic.
 So, do a content audit.
 Go back and look at all of your content, do that at least quarterly, and see if anything can be refreshed or even retired.

-Derek DeWitt: Alright.
+Derek DeWitt: All right.
 So, I’m getting all this stuff up, and ROI is another thing.
 And I know this from speaking to Visix clients in the past – a lot of people don’t actually measure ROI.
 It doesn’t even occur to them.
 Way back when, asking people questions in interviews for case studies, I would say, “How are you measuring ROI?” and people would say, “Oh yeah, that’s a good idea, we should do that.”
 And I’m not mocking those people, but you’ve got to know if things are working.

 Debbie DeWitt: Yeah, well that’s the thing – it hadn’t been asked.
 No one had thought about it.
 It’s kind of like when you used to print a newsletter and mail it out, there was no ROI.

 Derek DeWitt: Maybe you look in the garbage can.

 Debbie DeWitt: No, but you maybe had a number of people that you mailed to, and that mailing list grew and that’s all you had.
 But you had no idea how many people read it.
 When we moved to email newsletters, you now get all these stats of who opened it, you know.
 If it’s video, you can see how long people watched it, that kind of thing.
 So, it just wasn’t thought of.